josh9730/mops/README.md

             line
             text
           ```
-        - `expand-noc`, `expand-core`: Instructions for NOC, Core inside a collapsable `code block`.
+        - `expand_noc`, `expand_core`: Instructions for NOC, Core inside a collapsable `code block`.
 Useful for long configs.
 Do not use for RH-specific instructions as they will not see items inside a collapsed box.
           - Same format as `cmd-` but with a collapsable box instead when rendered in Confluence.
         - `jumper`: Jumper formatting inside a `no-format` box (note you could just use `cmd-rh` if you want to 'free-form' the jumper)
           - Each item in list is 'one jumper', example: